erhard/ruvi/readme.txt

 Now you the Project registered.
 Enter Shift - B (S-B) --> you can see the project at top of the window.
 So it is "jumpable" from every place.

-When a project was selected the Rootdir with typing cd in the NERDTree Window to your current working Dir (this is necessary to use rsepc and cucumber properly, to run the scripts etc.)
+When a project was selected the rootdir with typing "cd" (no Enter)in the NERDTree Window to your current working Dir (this is necessary to use rsepc and cucumber properly, to run the scripts etc.)
 When a function centered view is wanted press <F7>.
+If you want see the hidden files type "i" .

 To get help Type :h Fuf  and <TAB>  So You get all possible help for Fufs .
 Instead of Fuf of course You can put something else (:h function gives a overview)